PayPal Auth Module

 Stores the endpoint used to locate profile data for the authenticated user.

-When a user profile response object is returned by PayPal, values from the specified field paths are copied to the the Hub accounts that are linked with each YouTrack profile.
-Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to Hub accounts for YouTrack users.
+When a user profile response object is returned by PayPal, values from the specified field paths are copied to the accounts that are stored in YouTrack.
+Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to the corresponding YouTrack accounts.

 For the PayPal module, the values are set automatically.

-Maps to the field that stores the value to copy to the User ID property in the Hub account.
+Maps to the field that stores the value to copy to the User ID property in the YouTrack account.

-Maps to the field that stores the value to copy to the Email field in the Hub account.
+Maps to the field that stores the value to copy to the Email field in the YouTrack account.

-Maps to the field that stores the value to copy to the verified email property in the Hub account.
+Maps to the field that stores the value to copy to the verified email property in the YouTrack account.

-Maps to the field that stores the value to copy to the Full name field in the Hub account.
+Maps to the field that stores the value to copy to the Full name field in the YouTrack account.

-Maps to the field that stores the image to use as the Avatar in the Hub account.
+Maps to the field that stores the image to use as the Avatar in the YouTrack account.